 [This article deals with a rapidly developing situation.
 It was written by Norbert Gleicher, MD, on March 12, 2020 and published on March 13, 2020.
+Our COVID-19 safety precautions have evolved with emergence of new guidelines and evidence.
+For our current safety procedures, please see this post.
 For further updates and links to other COVID-related articles, please scroll down to the bottom.]

 Coronavirus in general